superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ---
 ## Vector Embeddings, just for specialists?

 Let's say you want to build an app that assesses the similarity of content using vector embeddings.
 You know a little about what you'll need: first, obviously, a way of creating vector embeddings, maybe also some retrieval augmented generation.
 But how do you operationalize your idea into a real-world application?
 Don't you require a substantial hardware setup or expensive cloud APIs?
 Even if you had the requisite backend resources, who's going to develop and configure them?
 Don't you also need highly specialized machine learning engineers or data scientists even to get started?
-Don't you need to at least know Python?
+Don't you have to at least know Python?

 Happily, the answer to all of these concerns is No.

 **You can start building AI apps without having to learn a new programming language or adopt an entirely new set of skills**.

 You don't require high-end equipment, or powerful GPUs.
 You _don't_ need ML and data science experts.
 Thanks to pre-trained machine learning models, **you can create an intuitive component that generates and compares vector embeddings right within your browser, on a local machine, tailored to your data**.
-You also don't need library installations or complex configurations for end-users.
-You don't need to know Python; you can do it directly in TypeScript.
+You also don't require library installations or complex configurations for end-users.
+You don't have to know Python; you can do it directly in TypeScript.
 And you can start immediately.

 The following tutorial in creating a small-scale AI application demonstrates just how straightforward and efficient the process can be.
 Though our component is a very specific use case, you can apply its basic approach to operationalizing vector embeddings for all kinds of practial applications.